-Almost all British rock guitarists used single-coil pickup guitars and germanium Treble Boosters from the late 60’s to the mid 70’s.
-By the end of the seventies, the Treble Booster was replaced by a new circuit from Japan, the socalled Tube Screamer and other similar overdrive circuits.
-These were based on the old Treble Boosters and therefore had a very similar frequency response.
+Almost all British rock guitarists using single coil pickup guitars, used a germanium or silicon Treble Booster from the late 60’s to the mid 70’s.
+By the end of the seventies, the Treble Booster was replaced by a new circuit from Japan, the so-called Tube Screamer and other similar overdrive circuits.
+These were acoustically based on the old Treble Boosters and therefore had a very similar frequency response.
 The treble boosters on the other hand, sadly fell into oblivion despite their unique and inimitable sound.

-The HS-S Master Treble Booster has been designed for single coil or humbucking pickups with a relatively low/medium coil inductance, such as pickups in Fender, Rickenbacker or Gibson guitars.
+The HS-S Treble Booster has been designed for single coil or humbucking pickups with a relatively low/medium coil inductance, such as pickups in Fender or Gibson guitars.
 In conjunction with this pickups, the HS-S with the volume control of the guitar turned up to the max, produces a fat, biting and penetrating lead sound, minus any shrill characteristics.
 By lowering the guitar’s volume control, many shades of crunch can be easily dialed in.
-Another thing to consider is, that when a guitar amp’s volume is turned up and reaching saturation, the power amp normally begins to mute the highs, which results in a duller sound.
+Another thing to consider is that when a guitar amp’s volume is turned up and reaching saturation, the power amp normally begins to mute the highs, which results in a duller sound.
 At an amp’s full tilt, the HS-S Treble Booster allows a more transparent tone, covering the entire frequency range to shine through.
 With vintage amps like the Fender Deluxe, Fender Bassman, Vox AC30, Marshall 100w or Marshall Major it is amazing what effect the use of a good treble booster has.
-It is also of interest to note, that Ritchie Blackmore used a standard VOX AC-30 amp played on the 'Machine Head' recording session.

-The HS-S Master Treble Booster is inserted between guitar and amplifier, not into the FX loop.
-The magical tone is achieved by the interaction between the guitar pickup, treble booster and amplifier.
-The unit is powered by a 9V battery with a current consumption of aprox.
-550 uA.
-The average output level is 6dBm, the maximum output voltage when the strings are struck really hard is 5V max.
+The HS-S Treble Booster is inserted between guitar and amplifier, not into the FX loop.
+The magical tone is achieved by the interaction between the guitar pickup, Treble Booster and amplifier.
+The unit is powered by a 9V battery with a current consumption of approx. 750 uA with positive ground.
+The average output level is 5dBm, the maximum output voltage when the strings are struck really hard is 4V max.